-This vegan peanut butter cookie recipe makes for soft, sweet and nutty cookies.
-And best of all if you’re looking for oil-free or gluten free cookies, this recipe ticks all those boxes!
+These low carb vegan peanut butter cookies are soft, sweet and nutty.
+If you’re looking for oil-free or gluten-free cookies, this recipe ticks all those boxes!

 - grain-free and low carb.

 And for those who allergic to nuts, I’ve even included adaptions so you can make them allergy-free cookies!

 The Best Vegan Peanut Butter Cookies

 Usually, when I’m testing out a recipe for the first time there are almost always a few tweaks that I need to make.

 Most of the time I make the recipe at least 2 or 3 times until I get it just right.